eeegor/ipps-client/README.md

-# Ipps provider data demo app with React
+# React IPPS Provider Client

 > Info: More info about the ipps data can be found [here](https://data.cms.gov/Medicare-Inpatient/Inpatient-Prospective-Payment-System-IPPS-Provider/97k6-zzx3)